 - Optimized stability.
 Theano can define unstable expressions and replace them, ensuring a better quality of systems.

 This was our rating of 10 most important Python libraries for machine learning.
-Considering all positions on this list, it is possible to define three fundamental reasons why data science engineers appreciate them:
+Considering all positions on this list, it is possible to define four fundamental reasons why data science engineers appreciate them:

 - They are open-source.
 Python libraries are available at no cost.
 Besides, any member of the Python community can freely share solutions to specific ML tasks with other specialists;